Saturday 5th November, 2022

 Trigger points or “pressure points”: which do we use?

-Trigger point and pressure points such as acupressure are largely the same points, but the way they are diagnosed and treated can be a lot different.
+Trigger point and pressure points such as acupressure use largely the same points, but vary considerably in how you choose which points to treat and the way they are treated.

 Pressure points (eg. acupuncture points)